Mobile pre-school contract guidelines

 Services deemed as centre based will have an extended period until 31 December 2016 to obtain a service approval that reflects its status as an ‘in scope' centre based service.

 Mobile preschool services are also able to access a range of other initiatives that are available to community based preschools.
-This includes increased base funding rates, new 600 hour attendance bonus payments, expanded outreach grants and a new capital works grants program.
+This includes increased base funding rates, SS DIP equity, HLSN, Community grants and capital works grants program.

 If eligible for any of these programs, mobile preschools will receive funding under these programs in addition to the mobile contract funding.
 The Department will provide more information about these initiatives from 2016.